charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 Marcus looked at his son—the kid he’d raised on grease and grit—and felt a cold distance.
 To Junior, the twenty-thousand in the Peterbilt’s glovebox wasn't security; it was "inefficient energy."

+He thought about Junior's mother, Trina.
+She was forty-two, the same age as Marcus, but the years hadn't been as kind to her.
+She’d grown heavy, her once-sharp features softened by a sedentary life and a resignation that Marcus couldn't relate to.
+When he dropped by to see Junior, he was always cordial—a polite nod, a brief check-in about the bills—but the fire had gone out of that connection a decade ago.
+He stayed for the kid, but he lived for the road.

 The Family Business

 A week later, Marcus found himself in a different kind of suburban dream.
 He pulled his personal Ford truck into a driveway in a quiet, wealthy pocket of Sugar Land.
 The house was a sprawling three-bedroom ranch, paid off and perfect.